 If you are suffering here is a list of suggestions that may help:

-- Eat small frequent meals that are high in carbohydrate such as bread, rice and pasta and low in fat.
-Most women can manage savoury foods, such as toast, crackers and crispbread, better than sweet or spicy foods
+Eat small frequent meals.
+Make sure you have enough carbohydrates such as bread, rice and pasta and minimise fatty foods.
+Most women find they can manage savoury foods, such as toast, crispbread and crackers better than they can sweet or spicy foods.

 I look forward to hearing from you.